ionic-team/ionic-learn/content/formulas/backend-data/article.md

 reading_time: 10
 category: Ionic AngularJS Backend
 kind: formula
+draft: true
 ---

 ## Backend Services

 What is a mobile app without interesting data?
-It seems nearly every app we used todayis sending and receiving data from a remote location, and letting us share our own data with the world.
+It seems nearly every app we use today is sending and receiving data from a remote location, and letting us share our own data with the world.

-Luckily, adding backend-powered functionality to a mobile app is incredibly easy with AngularJS.
+Luckily, adding backend functionality to a mobile app is incredibly easy with AngularJS.

 ### $http